Reduced Order Modeling of Nonlinear Dynamical Systems Using Slow Manifolds: Introduction

+Here, $\mu = 8$.
+The model \eqref{toymodel} has an unstable fixed point at $x_1 = x_2 = 0.5 + \sqrt 5/2$ and a stable fixed point at $x_1 = x_2 = 0.5 - \sqrt 5/2$.
+For large values of $\mu$, trajectories evolving under the flow of the vector field rapidly collapse to points near the line $x_1 = x_2$ (red line in Figure \ref{simplemodelfigure}).
+The linearized stable fixed point has eigenvalues $\lambda_1 = -1.92$ and $\lambda_2 = -9.32$.
+The manifold $S_{\rm iso}$ defined by \eqref{slowdefintro} is approximated to 12th order with an asymptotic expansion using techniques described in \cite{wils21dd} and is shown in blue.
+Near the fixed point, this manifold does indeed behave as a slow manifold, but eventually veers to the left.
+It is immediately apparent that trajectories are rapidly attracted to the black curve, which is the intersection of the unstable manifold of the unstable fixed point and the stable manifold of the stable fixed point.

-With the example from Figure \ref{exampfig} in mind, it can be shown that the system \eqref{toymodel} has a slow manifold traced by the blue lines in panel B. In general, as shown in this work, one finds that under appropriate technical conditions, the intersection of an unstable manifold of an unstable fixed point (resp.,~periodic orbit) and the stable manifold of a stable periodic orbit (resp.,~fixed point) comprises a slow manifold, as defined by \eqref{slowdefintro}.
-This ultimately allows for a straightforward computation of the slow manifold by choosing a family of trajectories on the unstable manifold near the unstable equilibrium and integrating forward in time; the resulting slow manifold can ultimately be used for reduced order modeling purposes.
+With the example from Figure \ref{simplemodelfigure} in mind, this manuscript investigates slow manifolds that are defined by the intersection of an unstable manifold of an unstable fixed point or periodic orbit and the stable manifold of a stable attractor and the use of such slow manifolds for reduced order modeling purposes.
 The organization of this paper is as follows:~Section \ref{backsec} provides necessary background information on isostable coordinates of both stable fixed points and periodic orbits.
-Section \ref{proofsection} gives a derivation of the main theoretical results.
+Section \ref{proofsection} considers strategies for characterizing the decay rate of solutions to the unstable manifold of both fixed points and periodic orbits.
 Section \ref{ressec} provides two numerical illustrations, identifying a slow manifold in a coupled system of Hodgkin-Huxley neurons and in a biophysically detailed model for circadian oscillations.
 In each example, the resulting reduced order model is used to formulate and solve two biologically motivated control objectives.
 Section \ref{concsec} provides concluding remarks.

 \FloatBarrier